Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: Data and image processing

 \subsection{Ground-based imaging and \textit{Spitzer}}

-We make use of extensive multi-wavelength imaging in the COSMOS field \citep{scoville2007}.
+We made use of extensive multi-wavelength imaging in the COSMOS field \citep{scoville2007}.
 The UltraVISTA survey \citep{ultravista} is an ultra-deep NIR survey covering $1.72\,\mathrm{deg}^{2}$ at $\lambda=1$--$2.5\,\micron$, vital for characterising the UV continuum of high-redshift LBGs.
-Data Release 6 (DR6, see \citealt{UVISTA_overview} for an overview), the final data release\footnote{https://eso.org/rm/api/v1/public/releaseDescriptions/221}, provides uniform depths across all of the $YJHK_s$ bands, bringing in the `deep' stripes up to the same depth as the `ultradeep' stripes.
-The footprint of the UltraVISTA survey is shown in Fig. \ref{fig:footprint}.
-Deep optical data are available in the UltraVISTA footprint from the Hyper Suprime-Cam Subaru Strategic Program DR3 \citep[HSC-SSP,][]{Aihara22} in the $grizy$ bands at $\lambda=0.4$--$1 \, \micron$.
-This deep optical imaging is critical for ensuring non-detections bluewards of the Lyman break, where flux bluewards of $1216\,\AA$ (rest-frame) is absorbed by neutral hydrogen in the intergalactic medium.
-There are also two narrowband filters, NB0816 and NB0921, powerful for reducing uncertainties in photometric redshifts.
-The HSC and VISTA filter widths and wavelength coverage are shown in Fig. \ref{fig:filters}.
+Data Release 6 (DR6; see \citealt{UVISTA_overview} for an overview), the final data release,\footnote{https://eso.org/rm/api/v1/public/releaseDescriptions/221} provides uniform depths across {the full area}, bringing the `deep' stripes up to the same depth as the `ultradeep' stripes {($5\,\sigma$ depths in $Y$ of 26.2; see Sect. \ref{sec:depths}).
+These stripes differed in depth in previous data releases, effectively halving the available ultradeep area.} The footprint of the UltraVISTA survey is shown in Fig. \ref{fig:footprint}.
+Deep optical data are available from the Hyper Suprime-Cam Subaru Strategic Program DR3 \citep[HSC-SSP,][]{Aihara22} in the $grizy$ bands at $\lambda=0.4$--$1 \, \micron$. {The HSC-SSP data cover the full UltraVISTA footprint.} This deep optical imaging is critical for ensuring non-detections bluewards of the Lyman break, where flux bluewards of $1216\,\AA$ (rest-frame) is absorbed by neutral hydrogen in the intergalactic medium. {HSC-SSP} also provides two narrowband filters, namely NB0816 and NB0921, powerful for reducing uncertainties in photometric redshifts {(in combination with $i$, $z$, and $y$ for constraining the break position, and for detecting Lyman-$\alpha$ with NB0921 at $z=6.57$).} The HSC and VISTA filter widths and wavelength coverage are shown in Fig. \ref{fig:filters}.
 Additionally, infrared data from \spitzer are available as part of the Cosmic Dawn Survey (DAWN, \citealt{Moneti-EP17}) which takes data from S-COSMOS \citep{S-COSMOS} and SMUVS \citep{SMUVS} in the $3.6 \, \micron$ and $4.5 \, \micron$ filters.
 These lie beyond the Balmer break of $z\simeq7$ galaxies, providing a measurement of their rest-frame optical flux.
 The depths of the imaging (measured in Sect. \ref{sec:depths}) in the above filters are presented in Table \ref{tab:Depths}.